marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Connect Stoot with the Skinsaw Cult somehow
 * When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
 * Remind players about potion homebrew rules
+* Ask for party leader!
 * Have everyone go over their abilities!
+* Add "requires attunement" to item cards
+* Fix visual aid captions with quotes in them
+* Make treasure note for pearl-handled dagger

 Q&A: